Skip to main content

 In the case of a mortgage, if the refund is sizable, you could consider making a substantial payment to reduce or eliminate this debt entirely.

-6. Contribute to an emergency fund
+6. Build or boost an emergency fund

 Review your withholding tax